meltano/meltano/docs/src/docs/README.md

 We work in small iterations so that we can be efficient, add value quickly, and get feedback from the community.
 We have a bias for action and aim to continually improve our product and processes, and we believe small, positive steps are the best way to achieve large goals.
+In practice, we ship minimum viable changes, and we continually seek to improve ourselves.

 ## Careers <a name="job-openings" />